group-o-minitwit-2024/MiniTwit/README.md

 ## Monitoring
 Monitoring of MiniTwit is handled as an external service with `Prometheus` and visualized with `Grafana`, and can be found [here](https://github.com/group-o-minitwit-2024/MiniTwit-monitoring).
-It connects to `minitwit` and `minitwit-api` through the docker network `prom_net`, which is created with the application.
+It connects to `minitwit` and `minitwit-api` on the server ip address in production, or through the docker network `prom_net` in development.

 ## Linting